agarret7/PointCNN/README.md

 Current MNIST accuracy: ~96%

 My coding style is somewhat unique, but ultimately geared towards maximal readability.
-Along with extensive documentation in the code, I use type , and code comments indicating input/outputs shapes.  (x,y,z) just indicate that any value is accepted at runtime.
+Along with extensive documentation in the code, I use type annotations and code comments indicating input/outputs shapes.
+(x,y,z) just indicate that any value is accepted at runtime.